Sallu-Salman/targetupload/README.md

-Just to uploat war files to cloud
+Just to upload war files to cloud